A bit about me...

 Art is known to be beneficial for the brain and it has been instrumental in helping me through the challenges of the recovery process and also as a valuable means of expression.

-I donate a percentage from the sale of each artwork to the Brain and Spine Foundation, and am always interested to hear from, and support, charity exhibitions that need donations of paintings. in 2017 I organised 'Art in the Hut', a charity postcard exhibition in aid of the Norfolk Hospice.
+I donate a percentage from the sale of each artwork to the Brain and Spine Foundation, and am always interested to hear from, and support, charity exhibitions that need donations of paintings. in 2017 I organised 'Art in the Hut', a very successful charity postcard exhibition in aid of the Norfolk Hospice, which raised close to £2,500, and hopes to be back by popular demand in 2019.

 I paint in an expressive, semi-abstract style.